 The healthcare provider must rule out any medical cause for the symptoms of anxiety displayed by the patient.
 This process may involve some medical tests, such as:

-X-rays of the chest to rule out cardiac conditions which could cause anxiety
+- X-rays of the chest to rule out cardiac conditions that could cause anxiety

-As mentioned earlier, GAD may be difficult to diagnose, as it does not have noticeable or dramatic symptoms as with other conditions.
+As mentioned earlier, a generalized anxiety disorder may be difficult to diagnose, as it does not have noticeable or dramatic symptoms as with other conditions.
 For instance, senseless panic attacks may be a characteristic of panic anxiety disorders).

 The major problem in diagnosing GAD is the “generalized” nature of the condition.
 There are no traceable incidents (as is present in post-traumatic stress disorder, PTSD) to draw one towards the diagnosis.
 The physical symptoms of GAD may resemble those of many other disorders like depression, panic disorder, and substance abuse.
 So the healthcare provider must analyze the primary factor that is responsible for the patient’s symptoms.